TysonM3603/WebDev/ClassNotes.md

 Class Notes
 August 27
 HTML
-- Markup Language
-    - Outlines how things should be
+- Markup Language: Outlines how things should be
 - Hyper text
 DOM - Document Object Model
 - The thing the browser creates based on your HTML.
 - Used to render elements to the user.
 - Use w3schools.com for aid if needed.

 August 29